-The butterfly crochet stitch is a quick and easy way to add some lace to any crocheted garment.
+The crochet butterfly stitch is a quick and easy way to add some lace to any crocheted garment.
 I’ve seen it used in many crocheted hats as it adds a nice touch when added along the brim.
 I imagine it might also look good in scarves and neckwarmers, bags, doilies and other home decor patterns.

 Although the butterfly stitch is very simple to crochet, it can be a bit confusing when the pattern says to crochet around the loops.
 So here is a tutorial showing how to crochet the stitch from start to finish.

 Step 1: The first step in crocheting the butterfly stitch is to crochet your foundation.
 Next, you’ll need to make at least 1 stitch in the row or round.
 In this case I made 4 stitches.

 You could probably use any stitch that you wanted, but I find that double and half double crochets look good.
 For this tutorial I worked with double crochets.

 Now you’re ready to make your chains as the pattern instructs.
 My favorite is to use even numbers between 4-10.
 Below I chained 6.

 Step 2: Skip the same amount of stitches below as you made chains.
 In the image below I made 6 chains and also skipped 6 stitches.
 Then I crocheted into the next stitch.

 Step 3: Repeat step 2 for 3 rows/rounds making sure that all your chains are directly above each other.